missdeer/imchenwen/README.md

 sudo make install
 ```

-**Note:** MoonPlayer uses Qt's private API, so you may need to re-compile MoonPlayer after Qt is upgraded.
+**Note:** imchenwen uses Qt's private API, so you may need to re-compile imchenwen after Qt is upgraded.

 ## Technology stack